Readri205/MS2_Project/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The main colour is 'Ivory' (#FFFFF0), designed to provide a light neutral background to highlight dark text, grpah and pie chart colours, images and the respective country flag.
+        -   The main colour is 'Ivory' (#FFFFF0), designed to provide a light neutral background to highlight dark text, graph and pie chart colours, images and the respective country flags.
     -   #### Typography
         -   The "Exo" font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
         "Exo" is a clean font which is both attractive and appropriate.
-    -   #### Box Content
+    -   #### Box Content Structure
         -   The box content structure is used to highlight specific messages and themes through the site.
 This identifies the text high level summaries on the 'Home' and the 'Country' page.
 In addition box structure is used to highlight the maps and each of the line graphs and pie charts on the 'home' and country.html' pages.
 The 'Contact Us' page uses the same box structure to present the 'contact form'.
 Each of the boxes has a shadow effect to lift them from the main body and to provide a definitive outline for the piece of information.
     -   #### Imagery
         -   Imagery is important.
 The large, background image in the carousel are designed to be striking and catch the user's attention and to provide some unique image themes from the African continent.
 To avoid confusion and also to provide some context each image has a clear title description.
 The description is derived from the original image as provided by the contributor.